What is Lung Cancer Screening?

 _____ number of packs you smoke a day X _______ number of years you smoked = ______ Pack/Years

-- Asbestos-related lung disease or pulmonary asbestosis
+- Asbestos-related lung disease such as pulmonary asbestosis

-- Chronic obstructive pulmonary disease (COPD)
+- History of chronic obstructive pulmonary disease (COPD) also known as emphysema

 - Family history of lung cancer (parent, sibling or child)